If you get ACC payments and NZ Super

 Partners and NZ Super

-If you’ve included your partner in your NZ Super and your partner is ‘non-qualifying’ — that is they don’t qualify for NZ Super themselves — any ACC weekly compensation made to either of you is counted as income and might mean that the amount of NZ Super you receive is reduced.
+If you’ve included your partner in your NZ Super and your partner is ‘non-qualifying’ — that is they do not qualify for NZ Super themselves — any ACC weekly compensation made to either of you is counted as income and might mean that the amount of NZ Super you receive is reduced.

 If there has been a death from injury